CliMT/climt/docs/configuration.rst

 shell environment variables.
 These diverse ways of configuring a climate model make it difficult to keep track of all configurations and changes made.

-climt aims to keep all configuration in the main run script, but separated logically to ensure the script is still intuitive to read.
+CliMT aims to keep all configuration in the main run script, but separated logically to ensure the script is still intuitive to read.

 Algorithmic Configuration